The Parish Church of St. Lawrence stands in The Croft, and somewhat unusually is well away from the centre of the town.

 There were additional disputes about the siting and occupation of the pews in the new church.
 This dispute rumbled on into 1816, when it was decided that the church was sufficiently complete to allow it to be opened for divine service on Sun 30 Aug 1816 - but without any pews!
 The Trustee minutes of 9 Aug 1816 state that "the whole of the church will be used promiscuously in the same way as the Town Hall"!
 The apportioning of the family pews was only resolved in Mar 1817.

 Many of the monuments present in the Early English church were preserved and transferred into the new building, the most notable being the mutilated effigy of Sir Robert de Hungerford, founder of The Chantry of the Holy Trinity and the Indulgence Tablet from the chantry.
+Many of the Hungerford family monuments were removed to Salisbury Cathedral.
 See also Church Monuments.

 The new church opens: